 My husband Doug and I are passionate about providing a Catholic education to our four children.
-All three of our daughters graduated from St. Dominic School and our son, Thomas, will be in fifth grade this year.
-We love the small class sizes, the excellent education, and the fact that students are able to learn about God and live out their faith on a daily basis.
-I adore working with young people and have a special interest instilling the love of reading.
+All three of our daughters graduated from St. Dominic School and our son, Thomas, will be in sixth grade this year.
+We love the small class sizes, excellent education, and the fact that students can learn about God and live out their faith daily.
+I adore working with young people and have a special interest in instilling the love of reading.
 Teach a child to love books and they’ll be a life-long learner.
 I can’t wait to get to know all of the PreK students and their families!
 It’s going to be a wonderful, faith-filled year at St. Dominic School!

 Hello!
 I am a recent graduate of The College of Saint Benedict where I earned my degree in Elementary Education.
-This is my first year with St. Dominic School AND my first year of teaching in my own classroom!
-I am extremely excited to start this journey and to have a positive impact on my first group of students in education and in faith.
+This is my second year with St. Dominic School!
+I am excited to continue this journey and to have a positive impact on my next group of students in education and faith.

 Currently, I live in Lakeville, Minnesota and attended Lakeville South High School.
 While in high school, I fully realized my passion for working with children.
 It was not until my student teaching and long-term subbing experience that I recognized my enjoyment and love of teaching primary-aged students.
 I love the genuine interest and excitement that children in the primary grades have and I hope to support that throughout kindergarten!

-When I am not at school, I can be found spending time with my family and friends, and exploring neighboring communities.
-Until this coming February, I can also be found as the South Wind Princess for the St. Paul Winter Carnival!
-Ole!!
+When I am not at school, I can be found spending time with my family and friends and exploring neighboring communities.

-My name is Jane Jeffrey, and I am so happy to be joining the staff at St. Dominic School as the first grade teacher.
+My name is Jane Jeffrey, and I am St. Dominic School’s first-grade teacher.
 I grew up in central Iowa and attended college at Augustana in Sioux Falls, SD and North Texas State where I majored in elementary education with an emphasis in special education.
 Since then, I have earned many continuing professional hours of credit at a variety of institutions in both Iowa and Minnesota.
 I began my teaching career in Iowa where I taught children in grades K-4 with learning disabilities, and I also taught third and second grade there.

 My family then moved to Minnesota where I taught third, first, and second grade in New Prague for several years.
 We moved to Northfield in 2004, so I am thrilled I will now be working in the community I consider home.
 St. Dominic School has been a longstanding asset to Northfield, and I feel very fortunate in becoming a part of that legacy.
 An additional bonus for me is teaching first grade again.
 It is such a wonderful time in a child’s life.
 As a teacher, it is extremely rewarding to see young children progress so much and be excited about their learning.

 My personal time is spent flower gardening and working in the yard.
 I like to walk and go hiking whenever possible.
 A good book is a joy as is a crossword puzzle or two—not too hard!
-I am a member of my church choir and attempt to play the violin.
-(And yes, I have done binge watching on Netflix.)
+I am also a member of my church choir.
+(And yes, I have done binge-watching on Netflix.)